ukasz1/Stock-Market-API/README.md

-# stock-API (Financial Portal project)
+# Stock-Market-API (Stock Market project)
-The API for project.
+The API for Stock Market project.
 More about project - comming soon.
 ## Background
-This is the second part of the Financial Portal project.
+This is the second part of the Stock Market project.
 The purpose of API is handling the reqests from the front-end app:

 <img src="https://github.com/ukasz1/stock-API/assets/46789003/79f0b522-82d0-4824-9d45-1e71bb48b0cd" alt="drawing" width="50%"/>